-Keep in mind that restrooms won't be found on-site, which is something to consider if you're bringing the kids, or plan to spend all day outside.
+Unfortunately, you won't find any public restrooms along this coastline, so if you're visiting with small children you might want to consider a different location.
 Diamond Beach is a resort area, but there's enough room to accommodate everyone without getting overcrowded.
 The beach is mainly populated by tourists.

 |Dolphin Encounter Service||4.7||N||Martinique|